MarkBaggett/domain_stats/README.md

 The goal is to push as much of the "ESTABLISHED" data to the client local lan as possible.
 This minimizes network traffic keeps as much data as possible on the client network.
 When contacting the central server it will periodically inform the client to pull list of new domains and add them to the client established database.

+The domain_stats.yaml file has many useful configurations includeing the "mode".
+For now it is in "rdap" mode by default.
+Which means instead of going to the ISC for domains it will do RDAP queries.
+This is a useful stop gap measure but lacks the additional alerting providing by the ISC.

 More data to come later as features and functions are more firmly established.